Azure/aks-engine/docs/topics/monitoring.md

 This will make Dashboard available at http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.

-Open that URL in a web browser on the same machine that's running `kubectl proxy`, and paste your Bearer Token into the login screen when requested.
+Open that URL in a web browser on the same machine that's running `kubectl proxy`, and paste your token into the login screen when requested.

-Once you have opened the UI, you can explore node metrics under the nodes section on the left menu.
+After authenticating, you can explore node metrics under the nodes section on the left menu.
 You can also see pod level metrics under the pods section, and even drill into a specific container in a given pod.

 ![Image of Kubernetes dashboard](../static/img/k8s-monitoring-dashboard.png)